christophgil/ZIPsFS/README.md

   - For ZIP files whose names end with *.d.Zip*, the virtual folder will  end with *.d*.

-  - Flat File Display: For  Sciex instruments, each mass spectrometry record  is stored in a group of files which are not organized in sub-folders.
-The parent directory of the ZIP files need to  contain the ZIP entries as a flat list.
-This requires that the content of all ZIP files need to be read.
-This is done in the background.
-Consequently, the file listing will not contain the ZIP entries  when requested for the first time.
+  - Flat file list: For  Sciex instruments, each mass spectrometry record  is stored in a set of files which are not organized in sub-folders.
+For example the record ``20231122_MA_HEK_QC_hiFlow_2ug_SWATH_rep01``  stored in ``20231122_MA_HEK_QC_hiFlow_2ug_SWATH_rep01.wiff2.Zip`` may constist of the following files

+     - 20231122_MA_HEK_QC_hiFlow_2ug_SWATH_rep01.timeseries.data
+     - 20231122_MA_HEK_QC_hiFlow_2ug_SWATH_rep01.wiff
+     - 20231122_MA_HEK_QC_hiFlow_2ug_SWATH_rep01.wiff2
+     - 20231122_MA_HEK_QC_hiFlow_2ug_SWATH_rep01.wiff.scan

+    These are contained with those of other entries in the file listing.
+    To get the full list of files,  the content of all ZIP files need to be read.
+    This is time consuming and performed in the background.
+Consequently, the file listing will be incomplete when obtained for the first time.
+    Only after some seconds, the file listing will be presented properly.

 ## ZIPsFS Options